abordel/summa-prima-secundae/docs/index.md

-# The Summa Theologiae Prima Secundae
+# The Summa Theologiae Secunda Secundae
 *St. Thomas Aquinas in the 13th century AD*

 ```{toctree}